benman1/benman1/README.md

 ### Hi there 👋

 I am Ben Auffarth, a full-stack data scientist living in London.
-I'm currently available for contract work.
 If you have a project in mind, feel free to reach out!
-You can find my bio and contact details on my [website](https://benauffarth.com).
+You can find my bio and contact details on my [website](https://www.chelseaai.co.uk/).

 If you like my contributions, please check out my books:
 * [Generative AI with LangChain](https://amzn.to/4dErkya) (2025; 2nd edition)